odorgergo/ada-rag/README.md

 # For the project's milestone 2

-Please visit https://odorgergo.github.io/ada-rag/ to view the exported html file of the notebook.
-The notebook itself is at project/dist_of_tweets.ipynb
+Please visit <a href = http://nbviewer.jupyter.org/github/odorgergo/ada-rag/blob/master/project/dist_of_tweets_new.ipynb#Collecting-a-set-of-political-tweets>here</a> to view the exported nbviewer of our final project notebook.
+The notebook itself is at project/dist_of_tweets_new.ipynb